tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 In API documentation, you don't need to explain how your authentication works in detail to outside users.
 In fact, *not* explaining the internal details of your authentication process is probably a best practice as it would make it harder for hackers to abuse the API.

-However, you do need to explain some basic information such as:
+However, you do need to explain some necessary information such as:

 * How to get API keys
 * How to authenticate requests